LongtaoTang/Sets-Compression/time_cost/readme.md

-This file contains experiments of time_cost.
+These files contain experiments of time_cost.

 You should first shuffle the Tmall.txt and HKtVmall.txt to get a Tmall_shuffle.txt and HKTVmall_shuffle.txt.